-- "(2) A complaint against the Authority may be based on any ground provided for by the Regulator by direction under section 30 (3), or prescribed in terms of the Economic Regulation of Transport Act, 2018, or on the ground that-" - (5) Section 62 of the principal Act is amended by the insertion, after subsection (5), of the following: - "(6) Every licensed operator, when submitting a report or other information to the Authority in terms of subsection (2), (3) or (5)(a) or (f), must submit a copy of that report or information at the same time to the Regulator." - (6) Section 72 of the principal Act is amended by the substitution, for subsection (1), of the following: - "72 (1)[(a)] The Authority- - (a) Must[, with the approval of the Ports]prepare a proposed price control for approval by the Regulator in terms of the Economic Regulation of Transport Act, 2018.[determine tariffs for the services and facilities offered by the Authority, and annually publish a tariff book containing those tariffs.] - (b) [The Authority may, with the approval of the Ports Regulator amend the tariff book whenever it is necessary to do so.]" - (7) The principal Act is amended by the repeal of sections 29 to 45, and 48 to 55.
+- (6B) If the circumstances contemplated in subsection (6A) apply, the fees payable to the Authority in terms of Section 73(1)(c), accrue to the Regulator. - (6C) Within one year from the effective date, the Authority must review any existing licence that does not achieve the outcomes contemplated in subsection (5)." - (9) Section 62 of the principal Act is amended by the addition of the following subsection: - "(6) Every licensed operator, when submitting a report or other information to the Authority in terms of subsection (2), (3) or (5)(a) or (f), must submit a copy of that report or information at the same time to the Regulator." - (10) Section 72 of the principal Act is amended by the substitution, for subsection (1), of the following subsection:

+"72 (1)[(a)] The Authority-

+Must [, with the approval of the Ports] prepare a proposed price control for approval by the Regulator in terms of the Economic Regulation of Transport Act, 2018. [determine tariffs for the services and facilities offered by the Authority, and annually publish a tariff book containing those tariffs.

+- (b) The Authority may, with the approval of the Ports Regulator amend the tariff book whenever it is necessary to do so.]" - (11) Section 80 of the principal Act is amended by - (a) the substitution, for subsection (1), of the following subsection: